 Fig S2.
 Global Melt inclusion saturation pressures vs fraction of H2O in the exsolved fluid.
 The vast majority of inclusions showing XH2O > 0.4 are very shallow and/or CO2 has not been constrained in the bubbles.

+Melt inclusion compilation

+Explain what you did – what Temp did you use, what other data did you compile.
+How did you filter the dataset – why (e.g. histograms of SiO2 content).